Karl II, Duke of Münsterberg-Oels: Life

 Charles II was a member of the Münsterberg branch of the House of Poděbrady.
 His parents were Henry II of Münsterberg and Oels (1507–1548) and Margaret (1515–1559), daughter of Duke Henry V of Mecklenburg-Schwerin.

 In 1561, Charles II went to Vienna with his tutor to study.
 In Vienna, he lived at the court of Emperor Ferdinand I. After Ferdinand's death in 1565, he stayed for another six years at the court of Emperor Maximilian II, whom he accompanied at all diets as well as on journeys to Hungary and further.

 After the death of his uncle John of Poděbrady in 1565 Charles inherited the Duchy of Oels.
 On 17 September 1570 he married Catherine Berka of Dubá (1553–1583) at Moravská Třebová.
 Through this marriage he acquired to Lordship of Šternberk in North Moravia, which remained in his family until 1647.
 After Catherine's death in 1583, Charles married Elisabeth Magdalena (1562–1630), daughter of the Duke George II of Brzeg, on 30 September 1585.

 After the death of Lord Jiřík Zajímač of Kunštát in 1587, his sister Catherine, who was married to Hynek Brtnický of Waldstein, transferred the Lordship of Jevišovice in South Moravia to Charles II, because the Münsterberg line was the only surviving branch of the Kunštát family.
-In 1588 Charles swapped with Bishop Stanislaus Pavlovský of Pavlovitz of Olomouc, the Lordship of Zdar nad Sazavou in Moravia for some smaller estates in the vicinity of Šternberk.
+In 1588 Charles swapped with Bishop Stanislaus Pavlovský of Pavlovitz of Olomouc, the Lordship of Žďár nad Sázavou in Moravia for some smaller estates in the vicinity of Šternberk.

 Charles was a follower of the evangelical teaching which he promoted in his Moravian lordships.
 In Trzebnica he was able to establish the evangelical church, even though the abbess of the Sanctuary of St. Jadwiga in Trzebnica fought fiercely against it and was supported by the bishop in Wroclaw as well as by the Emperor.
 In 1602, he assumed the guardianship of his nephews John Christian of Brieg and George Rudolf of Liegnitz, who were raised at his court in Oels.
 In 1604 he bought back the Duchy of Bernstadt, which his brother Henry III had sold in 1574.

 After the death of Bishop John VI of Sitsch of Breslau in 1608, he was appointed governor of Silesia by Emperor Rudolf II.